-- Old Town Trolley Tours offer hop-on-hop-off service at 23 different stops in downtown St. Augustine.
-There even is a Beach Bus Shuttle that goes to some of the attractions on Anastasia Island.
+- Old Town Trolley Tours offer hop-on-hop-off service at 22 different stops in downtown St. Augustine.
 While the narrated trolley tours are a good way to get acquainted with the city, they’re not the fastest/most efficient way to get around if you’re only looking for a means of transportation.
-The last trolley of the day leaves at 4:30 pm from the Old Jail (Stop #1).
-Trolleys come every 15-20 minutes.
+Trolleys depart every 15-20 minutes between 9:00 am and 4:30 pm starting from the Old Jail (Stop #1).

 - You can buy your Old Town Trolley Tour tickets here.

-- Parking: Parking can be tricky to find in St. Augustine, especially on the weekends.
+Parking: Parking can be tricky to find in St. Augustine, especially on the weekends.
 There is some metered parking on the streets but the 3 hour time limit is inconvenient.
 Your best bet is to use the parkade adjacent to the Visitor Information Centre (on the north edge of downtown).
-It’s $12 per entry but if you’re staying a few days and don’t plan on using your car, then it’s not a bad price.
+It’s $15 per entry (confirm current rates here), but if you’re staying a few days and don’t plan on using your car, then it’s not a bad price.